opstree/druid-exporter/README.md

 Flags:
       --help               Show context-sensitive help (also try --help-long and --help-man).
       --druid.user=""      HTTP basic auth username.
-(Only if it is set) --druid.password=""  HTTP basic auth password.
+(When basic auth is set) --druid.password=""  HTTP basic auth password.
 (Only if it is set) --cert=""            A pem encoded certificate file.
 (Only if tls is configured) --key=""             A pem encoded key file.
-(Only if tls is configured) --ca=""              A pem encoded CA's certificate file.
+(Only if tls is configured) --ca=""              A pem encoded CA certificate file.
 (Only if tls is configured) -d, --druid.uri="http://druid.opstreelabs.in"
                            URL of druid router or coordinator -p, --port="8080"        Port to listen druid exporter.
 (Default - 8080)